jjloomis/adobe-indesign-basics/creating-a-custom-color.md

-# Creating a custom color
+# Creating a Custom Color

 1. In the Control bar, click the Fill drop-down arrow.
 2. Click the **More** button \(upper-right in Fill drop-down menu.\) Select **New Color Swatch**.